Changissnz/my_career/README.md

 interpretation.
 There are usually outcries against some forms of "conservatism", but corporatism does develop over time.
-More complex structures tend to use 2nd-mover advantage through maximally using its resources to play the game of catch-up to incumbents of smaller scale, and then to leverage weight against the incumbents and weight for its own products.
+More complex structures tend to use 2nd-mover advantage through maximally using their resources to play the game of catch-up to incumbents of smaller scale, and then to leverage weight against the incumbents and weight for its own products.
 The rigidity of corporatist arrangements can dissatisfy many